rycolab/website/content/authors/lukas/_index.md

 ---
 # Display name
-title: Vilém Zouhar
+title: Lukas Fluri

 # Username (this should match the folder name)
 authors:
-- vilem
+- lukas

 # Is this the primary user of the site?
 superuser: false